goodie-id/GoodieCore/README.md

 ## Verification Member

-This verification is done by calling Goodie.setVerification() function.
+This verification is done by calling Goodie.verification() function.
 This function will retrieve based on the username, merchantId, verificationCode.
+In our backend system, we have a flag “isVerification” if you set this flag true, Users have to fill verification code to activate their account. (our backend system will send verification code by email or message)
 Here is example:

 ```